karlmay88/jAson_jAbin/README.md

 	}
 }
 ```
-Object `di` and `da` may contain more than one integer number.
+Descriptors `di` and `da` may contain more than one integer number.
 In that case for text files `newline` serves as a value separator.

 Currently arrays are supposed to be in column-major order.

 Interfaces are available for `C++` and `R`.

+For both a tree stucture is built during, that is, the file is not read into a buffer first, saving memory and time.

+## R interface

+For writing requires a list as input and derives the content of all
+array descriptors from the actual list object.
+Currently, when writing
+to binary all integer descriptors and data are written in 64 bit.

+## C++ interface

 The current `C++` implementation requires sibling nodes to be unique with regard to the node name.

+Templating allows for different storage modes for the integer array descriptors.